3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 Turtle Lake, HCMC, Saigon, Vietnam

-Start your final day in Ho Chi Minh City with an Iced Coconut Coffee from Cong Ca Phe at Turtle Lake.
-While not really a lake, the unadorned 1960s fountain in the middle of a busy roundabout is ringed with cafes, benches and shade.
+Start off with an Iced Coconut Coffee from Cong Ca Phe at Turtle Lake.
+While not really a lake (and hence no turtles), the unadorned 1960s fountain in the middle of a busy roundabout is ringed with cafes, benches and shade.

 People giving offerings, Ngọc Hoàng Pagoda, Ho Chi Minh City, Vietnam